apache/accumulo-testing/docs/gcs.md

  * **setup** : creates and configures table
  * **generator** : continually generates items, references, and candidates.
-   These are generated in randomly and spaced out over time, interleaving unrelated entries.
+   These are generated randomly and spaced out over time, interleaving unrelated entries.
 The generator should never create data that violates the test invariants.
-Multiple generators can be run.
+Multiple generators can be run concurrently.
  * **collector** : continually scans the data looking for unreferenced candidates to delete.
+Should only run one at a time.
  * **verifier** :  This processes checks the table to ensure the test invariants have not been violated.
 Before running this, the generator and collector processes should be stopped.